-This mechanism is primarily provided to facilitate the development and testing of your application in a controlled development or test environment.
-It is strongly recommended that this feature be disabled for production systems to ensure optimal utilization of system resources.
+This mechanism is primarily provided to facilitate the development and testing of the application in a controlled development or test environment.
+The best practice, and this must be emphasized, is to disable this feature for production systems to ensure optimal utilization of system resources.
 Also, in a production system by disabling this feature, any accidental changes to the agent configuration will not take effect until the deployment container has been restarted.